Suspects, Victim Identified In Fatal Cantonment Shooting

 The Escambia County Sheriff’s Office had identified the victim as 35-year-old Danny Blackmon Jr.

-Investigators said he was shot by Jonathon Taylor Hobbs of Cantonment.
+Investigators said Blackmon was shot by Jonathon Taylor Hobbs of Cantonment.
 Hobbs was charged with first degree premeditated murder.
 Dawn Sluder of Pensacola was charged with principle to first degree homicide.

 The shooting happened about 2:10 p.m. in the 2900 block of Lawson Lane off Jacks Branch Road.